HubSpot/Singularity/Docs/development/ui.md

 ## Code structure

 As mentioned before, SingularityUI uses [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/docs/introduction/).
-If you're not familiar with how it does things, please look into it and familiarise yourself with React's lifecycle and the Redux store and dispatch.
+If you're not familiar with how it does things, please look into it and familiarize yourself with React's lifecycle and the Redux store and dispatch.

 What follows is a run-down of how things work in Singularity, using the Webhooks page as an example.